-The right mentor could be a valuable asset for your business — a source of expertise, experience and support.
-Above all, a business mentor provides a fresh perspective.
-Rachel Miller talks to three business owners that have benefited from working with a mentor.
+The right mentor could be a valuable asset for your enterprise - a source of expertise, experience and support, and, above all, a fresh perspective.
+Rachel Miller talks to two business owners that have benefited from working with a mentor

 "Nick was able to share his experiences and give us specific tailored advice - it was not just coaching by numbers."

-Company: Systemagic is a business IT support firm based in Bath and aimed at SMEs of all sizes.
-There are eight people in the business, led by managing director James Eades.
+Company: Systemagic is a business IT support firm based in Bath, working for SMEs of all sizes.
+There are 14 people in the business, led by managing director James Eades.

 Mentor: Nick Shaw